 The Masters of Music Therapy Program will consider applications on a rolling basis upon availability.
 It is strongly recommended that Masters of Music Therapy candidates plan that matriculation begin in the fall semester due to program structure.

-The College of Music and Fine Arts administers talent-based music scholarships for graduate students.
+The College of Music and Media administers talent-based music scholarships for graduate students.
 These awards vary according to the student’s potential for continued musical and academic progress, and the performance needs of the college.
 Retention of a music scholarship depends on satisfactory musical and academic progress and the student’s fulfillment of performance requirements as stipulated in the scholarship contract.
-The university's Scholarships + Financial Aid Office is available to help you with FAFSA forms, private loans, grants, and other financial aid opportunities.